Updated: December 2022

-Many (many) years ago, pre-internet, the average person would never consider booking our travel.
+Many (many) years ago, pre-Internet, the average person would never consider booking our travel.
 Few would have the time, knowledge, or connections to compare various offerings.
-We didn't have access to reviews or photos.
+We didn't have access to reviews or photos for travel planning decisions.
+Researching flights, hotels, attractions, and other travel issues was an incredibly complex task pre-Internet.
 Almost without exception we used the services of travel agents and trusted them to do that work for us.

 Travel agents still perform this service and are very useful for more complex travel arrangements, but many budget travellers have learned to do our own research and bookings.
 We find we are more motivated to find better deals, better able to react to flash discounts or error fares, and are generally more satisfied with the prices and excursions we find.
 We are confident that we have accessed enough information to make wise choices.
 We have built that confidence by constantly improving our 'googling' skills.